 - Stem Cell Transplantation

 The Pharmacy Department plays an active role in managing investigational drugs studies.
 Two full-time pharmacists and a pharmacy technician are devoted to the management of investigational drugs and protocols.
-Currently, the Investigational Drug Service (IDS) pharmacy is handling more than 100 studies in various stages of development.
-The pharmacy department also supports a home-care pharmacy and three retail pharmacies.
+Currently, the Investigational Drug Service (IDS) pharmacy is handling more than 140 studies in various stages of development.
+The pharmacy department also supports a home-care pharmacy, a specialty pharmacy and three retail pharmacies.

 The Residency Program